awsdocs/aws-cpp-developer-guide/doc_source/setup.rst

 Android on Windows
 ~~~~~~~~~~~~~~~~~~

 Building for Android on Windows requires additional setup.
-In particular, you will need to run
+In particular, you have to run
-|cmake| from a Visual Studio developer command prompt (2013 or higher).
-Additionally, you
+|cmake| from a Visual Studio developer command prompt (2013 or later).
+You'll
-will need the commands :command:`git` and :command:`patch` in your path.
+also need the commands :command:`git` and :command:`patch` in your path.
 If you have git installed
 on a Windows system, then :command:`patch` is likely found in a sibling directory
 (:file:`.../Git/usr/bin/`).
 Once you've verified these requirements, your |cmake| command
 line will change slightly to use |nmake|::